lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 (containers).
 In this section, we will learn how to do it.

 .. note::
-   SSH/SFTP connection is supported only on desktop apps, but not on web-based Web-UI.
+   SSH/SFTP connection feature is supported through a WebUI Desktop application.
+   Currently web-based WebUI does not support this feature due to limitations of file system access on browser-level.
 Desktop app can be downloaded a panel from the Summary page.
 Using this panel, the compatible version will be downloaded automatically.

    .. image:: app_download_panel.png